David Wilson, LLB (Hons.), FRSA, FRGS, Chairman of Governors

 To contact the Chairman of Governors, please email him via firstname.lastname@example.org

 Geraldine Atlee became a Governor of Forest school in 2018.
 She is also a member of the Education Committee.

-She is a solicitor who, since qualifying, has spent her career working ‘in-house’ in the film and television industry, dealing with the financing, production and distribution of feature films and TV drama.
+Geraldine is a solicitor who, since qualifying, has spent her career working ‘in-house’ in the film and television industry, dealing with the financing, production and distribution of feature films and TV drama.
 Geraldine is currently Head of Legal and Business Affairs for BBC Films and prior to that she held the same role at Channel 4.
 She has also worked for PolyGram and Universal Studios.
 Geraldine is a member of BAFTA and is currently also on the board of Film London, the capital’s film and media agency.

 Geraldine was educated at Forest School (one of the first girls to join in the 1970s), at Queen Mary College, University of London, and at the College of Law in London.